|

 provide any insight for those of us who want to compare and evaluate

-the existing broadband technologies; oh well.
+the existing broadband technologies.

 agree on: